digikar99/polymorphic-functions/README.md

 If you do not require extensibility on anything other than `required` arguments, you should be happy with `specialization-store`.
 It also provides great-enough run-time performance comparable to the standard `cl:generic-function`s.
 (See the next section.)

-Further, at the moment, `typed-dispatch` provides no support for dispatching on `&rest` arguments.
+Further, at the moment, `typed-functions` provides no support for dispatching on `&rest` arguments.
 Raise an issue if this support is needed!

-`typed-dispatch` should provide quite a few compiler-notes to aid the user in debugging and optimizing; it should be possible to provide this for `specialization-store` using a wrapper macro.
+`typed-functions` should provide quite a few compiler-notes to aid the user in debugging and optimizing; it should be possible to provide this for `specialization-store` using a wrapper macro.
 See [this discussion](https://github.com/markcox80/specialization-store/issues/6#issuecomment-692958498) for a start.

 # Comparison of generics, specializations and typed-functions